 As we go to press, the course is in full swing.
-It covers every aspect of the medical rehabilitation of the physically handicapped, chronically sick and convalescent persons, and includes observation of the specialized services offered by physiotherapists, remedial occupation therapists, speech therapists and the directors of the Biomechanics Laboratory and the Prosthetic and Orthotic Research and Development Unit at the Manitoba Rehabilitation Hospital, as well as the services offered by the electromyography department, the social service and dietary departments and the research laborMr.
-Decatur was a charter member of the Associated Canadian Travellers for some 33 years.
-He was also a member of the Prince Rupert Lodge AF and AM No. 1, the Scottish Rite of Free Masonry, Khartum Temple of the Shrine, the Royal Order of the Blue Goose and the Canukeena Club, and was president of the Shrine Oriental Band.
+It covers every aspect of the medical rehabilitation of physically handicapped, chronically sick and convalescent persons, and includes observation of the specialized services offered by physiotherapists, remedial occupation therapists, speech therapists and the directors of the Biomechanics Laboratory and the Prosthetic and Orthotic Research and Development Unit at the Manitoba Rehabilitation Hospital, as well as the servic-es offered by the electromyography department, the social service and dietary departments and the research laboratories.